 Those of you who work for multiple clients may see a problem with having to change settings each time you produce a video for a different company, so Lumen5 allows you to create Brand Presets where all these specific settings are stored.
 You then simply have to choose the correct one and you’re ready to roll.
 If you work in a team, you can invite as many others as you need to work on your videos, speeding up the workflow considerably - for a price.

 Finishing your work means having it rendered.
 This can take some time depending on the length of your video.
 But once done, it can be uploaded straight to Facebook from the Share page.
 The finished video is also automatically downloaded to your hard drive, where you can disseminate it through all your preferred outlets.

 Lumen5 really is a video editor with a difference, primarily because you don’t really edit video.
 The closest you get to this concept is when you trim an animated background.
 Everything else is just drag and drop easy, and one-take wonders.

 What makes Lumen5 interesting is its vast media library, and its intelligent text analyser which looks for the most appropriate background and content for each slide.

-It’s a shame though that there’s no way to add a voice-over to the video and this definitely feels like a missing feature.
+Lumen5 has definitely grown since our last encounter.
+We like the new additions, were impressed by the Caption Video, and disappointed we couldn’t get the voice-over tool to work.
 There are also no colour correction tools, so if you’re going to be using your own media, make sure it looks as good as it can before you upload it to Lumen5.
-But aside from that, the options are simple enough not to get you too bogged down in the editing, and you can easily create short videos of any written content you might have.
+But aside from that, the AI is pretty darn clever in selecting relevant sections of text for you, the customisation options are simple enough not to get you too bogged down in the editing, and you can easily create short videos from any written content you might have.

 - We've also highlighted the best video editing software